Ottawa: Built environment

 During part of the winter season the Ottawa section of the canal forms the world's largest skating rink, thereby providing both a recreational venue and a 7.8 km transportation path to downtown for ice skaters (from Carleton University and Dow's Lake to the Rideau Centre and National Arts Centre).
 On 29 June 2007, the Rideau Canal was recognized as a UNESCO World Heritage Site.

 The older part of the city (including what remains of Bytown) is known as Lower Town, and occupies an area between the canal and the rivers.
-Across the canal to the west lie both Centretown and Downtown Ottawa, which share a border along Gloucester street.
+Across the canal to the west lie both Centretown and Downtown Ottawa, which share a border along Gloucester Street.
 These core neighbourhoods contain streets such as Elgin and Bank, which fill the role of commercial main streets in the region.

 Centretown is next to downtown, which includes a substantial economic and architectural government presence across multiple branches of government.
 The legislature's work takes place in the parliamentary precinct, which includes buildings on Parliament Hill and others downtown, such as the Senate of Canada Building.
 Important buildings in the executive branch include the Office of the Prime Minister and Privy Council as well as many civil service buildings.
 The Supreme Court of Canada building can also be found in this area.

 Across the Ottawa River, which forms the border between Ontario and Quebec, lies the city of Gatineau, itself the result of amalgamation of the former Quebec cities of Hull and Aylmer.
-Although formally and administratively separate cities in two separate provinces, Ottawa and Gatineau (along with a number of nearby municipalities) collectively constitute the National Capital Region, which is considered a single metropolitan area.
+Although formally and administratively separate cities in two different provinces, Ottawa and Gatineau (along with several nearby municipalities) collectively constitute the National Capital Region, which is considered a single metropolitan area.
 One federal Crown corporation, the National Capital Commission, or NCC, has significant land holdings in both cities, including sites of historical and touristic importance.
-The NCC, through its responsibility for planning and development of these lands, has a key role in shaping the development of the city.
+The NCC, through its responsibility for planning and development of these lands, has a crucial role in shaping the development of the city.
 Around the main urban area is an extensive greenbelt, administered by the NCC for conservation and leisure, and comprising mostly forest, farmland and marshland.